up-to-you/dev_notes/Security/TLS.md

 2. Encrypt/Decrypt network messages, using Symmetric single key.
 After `Handshake` the slow `Asymmetric` approach is replaced by efficient and fast `Symmetric` encryption.

 **PKI** (Public Key Infrastructure) :
 designates the class of cryptographic algorithms and approaches.
-Includes the following encryption tools:
+Includes the following encryption and signing techniques:
 - Certificate
 - Asymmetric encryption algorithm
 - Key exchange algorithm (based on `Key Pair`)